torbsd/torbsd.github.io/porting-pets.md

 : OpenBSD: no
 : pkgsrc: no
 : DPorts: no
 : notes: command-line and GUI, with a library.
+Uses Linux shred(1)

 <a id="pkg-pdf-redact-tools">__pdf-redact-tools__</a>
 : Description: tools to redact and strip metadata from documents